gitworkflows/meshplay/docs/pages/extensibility/ui.md

 ---
-layout: enhanced
+layout: default
 title: "Extensibility: UI"
 permalink: extensibility/ui
 type: Extensibility
 abstract: "Meshplay offers support for more adapters than any other project or product in the world.
-Meshplay UI has a number of extension points that allow for users to customize their experience with third-party plugins."
+Meshplay UI has a number of extension points that allow users to customize their experience with third-party plugins."
 language: en
 list: include
 ---

-Meshplay UI has a number of extension points that allow for users to customize their experience with third-party plugins.
+Meshplay UI has a number of extension points that allow users to customize their experience with third-party plugins.

 ## Designing Custom Components for Meshplay Extension Point